-Request token link will be added so that the application developer will be able to initiate request access token flow
+Request token link will be added so that the application developer will be able to initiate request access token flow.
+Also the user will be able to select OAuth client id from a predefined list of clients.
+The list will be populated based on OAuth clients the user has access to or owns.